MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-node-networking.md

 ### Splitting reserved IP addresses based on a static IP network model

 While the total number of reserved IP addresses remains the same, the deployment model determines how these IP addresses are divided among IP groups.
-As we've discussed before, static IP network model has two IP pools:
+As discussed before, the static IP network model has two IP pools:

-- Kubernetes node VM IP pool - for Kubernetes node VMs and the load balancer VM.
-This IP pool also includes IP address required for running update operations.
+- **Kubernetes node VM IP pool** - for Kubernetes node VMs and the load balancer VM.
+This IP pool also includes the IP address required for running update operations.
-- Virtual IP pool - for the Kubernetes API server and Kubernetes services
+- **Virtual IP pool** - for the Kubernetes API server and Kubernetes services.

 Working with the example above, Jane must further divide these IP addresses across VIP pools and Kubernetes node IP pools:

 - 5 (2 for Kubernetes cluster API server and 3 for Kubernetes services) out of the 32 IP addresses for her VIP pool.
-- 27 (all the IP addresses for her Kubernetes nodes and underlying VMs, load balancer VMs and updates operations) for her Kubernetes node IP pool.
+- 27 (all the IP addresses for her Kubernetes nodes and underlying VMs, the load balancer VMs, and update operations) for her Kubernetes node IP pool.

 ### Splitting reserved IP addresses based on a DHCP network model

 While the total number of reserved IP addresses remain the same, the deployment model determines how these IP addresses are divided among IP group(s).
-As we've discussed before, the DHCP network model has one IP scope:
+As discussed before, the DHCP network model has one IP scope:

-- Virtual IP pool - for the Kubernetes API server and Kubernetes services
+- **Virtual IP pool** - for the Kubernetes API server and Kubernetes services

 Working with the example above: